grebano/ESP32_MarkerDetection_Opencv/README.md

 # :small_orange_diamond: ESP32_MarkerDetection_Opencv :small_orange_diamond:
-In this poject the goal is to detect square markers in a photo taken by the esp32-Cam.
+In this project the goal is to detect square markers in a photo taken by the esp32-Cam.

 ## :hammer_and_wrench: Hardware
 - ESP32-CAM (AI-Thinker)